Making it easier to grow your law firm

 10. Avoid 'pods'.
 On the other hand, ‘pods’ of authors who join together purely to boost each other’s engagement rates have been banned by LinkedIn, so you need to cast the net a little wider, or risk the consequences.

-11. Show some personality.
+1. Show some personality.
 Think of LinkedIn as a way to build relationships, not as a message board.
-Partly this means being willing to engage with your contacts’ content (it will be reciprocated), but it also means writing in your own voice and – dare I say – showing a touch of informality or even humour!
+Partly this means being willing to engage with your contacts’ content (it will be reciprocated), but it also means writing in your own voice and showing a touch of informality or humour.
 To thine own self be true … after all, that’s who your connections will meet.

-18. Limit your posts.
-It’s probably best to limit your posts to one or two posts a day (unless you have something fresh on the production line or some crucial market news to share).
-Subsequent posts are unlikely to achieve much traction as LinkedIn does not want to bombard users with posts from ‘heavy users'.
-Equally, you definitely don’t want connections muting or removing you because you’ve become a nuisance.
+8. Limit your posts.
+Limit your posts to one a day and 20 a month, unless you have some crucial news to share.
+LinkedIn does not want to bombard users with posts from ‘heavy users', nor do you want connections muting or removing you because you’ve become a nuisance.

-This article is adapted from an article on Marketing Donut, with permission.
+This article was originally adapted from an article on Marketing Donut, with permission.

 See also: